QCAFrankBlokdijk/1701QCA-Assessment1/experiments/experiments.md

 ![Image](KE4.PNG)

-(Image of breadboard from the handbook - didn't get a photo of this one.)
+(Image of breadboard from the handbook - didn't get a photo of this one.
+However was completed in Week 2 with the substitute tutor.)

 #### Reflection ####